amandahantony/UFOs/README.md

 2) Adding images of sightings to enhance user experience
 3) Include dropdown menus for some of the searches so users can easily choose instead of having to type (leaves room for error)
 4) Updating UFO data to include recent sightings (data is only from 2010)
+5) Remove case sensitity for city, state, country and shape
+6) Explicitly state the date format